28-Day Personal Challenge

 First, let me make this very clear, I’M NOT AN EXPERT, no guarantees these tips will work for you.
 I’m sharing these because they have been working for me.

-If the dog is advancing AND barking, I immediately, slow down and cross the street to give me a little distance.
+If the dog is advancing AND barking, I immediately, slow down and cross the street to give myself a little distance.
 I look for a different direction, best to avoid the dog if at all possible.

 If the dog continues toward me, I stop and tell it to go home.
 I use a firm tone and keep it short, and I don’t point.
-I also don’t look the dog in the eye, I look over its head so he doesn’t feel challenged.
+I also don’t always look the dog in the eye, I look over its head so he doesn’t feel challenged.
 Pretty sure the dog is thinking, “you’re a poor excuse for an opponent.”

 I’m all “Damn, straight.
 I’m boring.
 Go home.”

-If the dog is in a yard, but I don’t see a fence (it might be an electric fence, there might not be a fence), I slow my pace, cross the road, and pretend that it’s not there.
+If the dog is in a yard, but I don’t see a fence (it might be an electric fence), I slow my pace, cross the road, and pretend that it’s not there.
 I don’t look at the dog, I don’t talk to the dog, I just keep moving.
 Now, I have really good peripheral vision, so I keep my head forward, but I know where that dog is.
 If I have music going I pull out my earpiece so I can hear what the dog is doing after I pass.
-I’m listening for trotting, toenails on the pavement, huffing, etc….
+I’m listening for trotting, toenails on the pavement, huffing, dog tag jingles, etc….
 Usually, the dog does nothing.
 I think he believes I don’t see him, maybe I’m ruining his self-confidence.
-I don’t know, but they don’t usually follow when you don’t give them acknowledgment.
+I don’t know, but he doesn’t usually follow when you don’t give him acknowledgment.

 If the dog isn’t barking, snarling, or has its hackles raised, I use a nice tone to tell it to go home.
 Then I ignore and follow the same sequence as the above paragraph.